akinzben/akinzben/README.md

 - 👋 Hi, I’m @akinzben
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning python and networking
+- 🌱 I’m currently learning alot and networking
 - 💞️ I’m looking to collaborate on any web project mostly focused on PHP, JavaScript, Jquery, Mysql, Ajax
 - 📫 How to reach me: benjaminakindote.com, akinzben@gmail.com, +2347016210070, dev.bao on ICQ.